Journal of the Institute of Brewing

 Submitted manuscripts will be subject to peer review with a minimum of two independent (and anonymous) referees.
 Contributions are in (UK) English and (original research manuscripts) must not have been published (or submitted) elsewhere.
 Authors must agree not to communicate the same material for original publication in any other journal.
 The Journal is published quarterly.

 Both ‘reviews’ and ‘research papers’ are published in the Journal.
-There are no restrictions on the length of the manuscript or the number of figures or tables.
+Other than 'short communications', there are no restrictions on the length of the manuscript or the number of figures or tables.
 Figures in colour are encouraged!

 Submission